-The Nikon 85mm f/1.4G AF-S lens is priced less than the Zeiss lens and also has very good optical performance, just not quite as good as the Zeiss.
+The Nikon 85mm f/1.4G AF-S lens is priced less than the ZEISS Milvus 85mm f/1.4 and also has very good optical performance, just not quite as good as the ZEISS.
 As another option, there is the Sigma 85mm f/1.4 EX DG HSM lens.
-Optical quality is very good at a much cheaper price point, but again, the Zeiss wins for all-round quality.
+Optical quality is very good at a much cheaper price point, but again, the ZEISS wins for all-round quality.

 |Blades||9 rounded||8 rounded|